-It was all she could do to try to scape up the puke from the floor into the trash can.
-She was already getting the shakes and she finally had to throw herself into the bed.
-She closed her eyes and felt the shame and the fear and the anger and the pure disgust of being here in withdrawal and in her very own little corner of hell.
+It was all she could do to try to scape up the puke from the floor into the trash can but she couldn’t even finish that simple task.
+She was already getting the shakes and she finally had to crawl into the bed.
+She pulled the sheets up to her neck but the shivering wouldn’t stop.
+She closed her eyes and felt the shame and the fear and the anger and the pure disgust of having her withdrawal here.

-For two days, she laid in the bed.
+For two days, June tossed and turned in her bed.
 For two days, she didn’t sleep, didn’t eat, didn’t get out of the bed.
-Every time she started to nod off, her legs started twitching so bad that she shook the bed.
+Every time she started to nod off, her legs started twitching so bad the bed shook violently.

 She used the trash can for all her bodily functions.
-Her father did bring up the ginger ale and did—wonder of wonders—finish cleaning up the vomit and took her trash can down to empty and clean it when it got too full.
+Her father did bring up the ginger ale and—wonder of wonders—he actually did finish cleaning up her floor and took her trash can down to empty and clean it when it got too full.

 “No more’n I had to do for your mother.” he said.
 But he didn’t stay much to comfort her which was probably a blessing.

-But the weirdest part for Junie was the flashback to her childhood.
-While she lay there, shivering and feeling her mind go in and out of crazy, she thought she felt her imaginary friend from her childhood sitting next to her, stroking her forehead and saying “It’s gonna be alright Junie, It’s gonna pass and then you’re gonna be alright again.
+The weirdest part for Junie was the flashback to her childhood.
+While she lay there, shivering and feeling her mind go in and out of crazy, she thought she felt and heard her imaginary friend from childhood sitting next to her, stroking her forehead and saying “It’s gonna be alright Junie, It’s gonna pass and then you’re gonna be alright again.
 Everything’s going to be alright.”
-Junie hadn’t thought about Mari since the day she left home at 16.
+June hadn’t thought about Mari since the day she left home at 16.

 On the third day, the shaking and the mind sickness finally started letting up and she was able to sleep for two more days and nights.
 After that, she still felt like crap, headachy, lethargic and depressed.
 She wanted a new fix more than anything but she knew she didn’t have enough money and she didn’t know where to get shit in this crap town anyway.

-But at least she was able to get up out of bed and go downstairs.
+But at least she was able to get out of bed and go downstairs.

 Food was a revelation to her.
-She hadn’t eaten much in a long time but now, with the drugs out of her system, it actually tasted pretty good, even the crap her father kept around.
+She hadn’t eaten anything but junk food and alcohol in a very long time.
+But now, with the drugs out of her system, real food actually tasted pretty good, even the crap her father kept around.

-Junie closed her eyes for a second to hold back the tears more pissed at herself for almost crying than at him for his words.
+June closed her eyes for a second to hold back the tears—more pissed at herself for almost crying than at him for his words.

-That night, when she got back up to her room, she took a look in the mirror that stood in the corner and looked at her haggard junkie face, drug-rotted teeth and the grossly expanded waistline.
+That night, when she got back up to her room, she took a look in the mirror that stood in the corner and looked at her haggard junkie face, crooked and drug-stained teeth and her bloated face.
 She threw her spare blanket over the mirror to hide the reflection.

-Laying in bed, Junie let the exhaustion spread over her.
-Though the dopesickness was easing a bit, she still felt sickly and lethargic.
+Laying in bed, June let the exhaustion spread over her.
+Though the dope-sickness was easing a bit, she still felt sickly.
 It had been a long day, a long week, a long month.
 The bastard boyfriend had betrayed her, but that wasn’t a big surprise.
 She always figured he would screw her over someday.
 The cops were after her again and that wasn’t much of a surprise either.
 She didn’t have a lot of choices for making money and most of them were against the law.

 Seventeen years ago, she vowed she would never come back here.
-But then, she was younger, she had a body men would pay to rent, she didn’t have a drug problem, she could get and take anything she wanted without the shakes and sickness she got now every time her supply was cut off.
-She had a boyfriend who was going to take care of her.
-They were going to Nashville where everything would be great.
+But then, she was younger, she had a body men would pay to rent and she didn’t have a drug problem.
+She could get and take anything she wanted without the shakes and sickness she got now every time her supply was cut off.

 “I’m so glad you came back, Junie, I missed you for such a long time.”
-The little girl said in Junie’s dream.
+The little girl said in June’s dream.

-In the morning, Lester Bailey was pouring himself a shot for breakfast when June came down.
+On the morning she finally came downstairs, Lester Bailey was pouring himself a shot for breakfast.

 “Want some,” he said, pushing the bottle towards her.

-“You gonna live here, you can’t throw away good food like that.” he snapped.
+“You gonna live here, you cain’t throw away good food like that.” he snapped.